 |

-Historical land use change and statecraft in south america: shaping agroecological transitions
+Historical land use change and statecraft in South America: Shaping agroecological transitions

 2WWF · Mediterranean Marine Initiative, Italy

-3Humboldt-Universität zu Berlin, Germany
+3Humboldt-Universität zu Berlin, Thaer-Inst. of Agricultural and Horticultural Sci., Germany

 Abstract

-Keywords: Governance models, Historical Institutional Analysis, Public Policies, South America
+Keywords: Governance models, historical institutional analysis, public policies, South America

 |